philip-soft/cupertino_calendar_picker/README.md

 ```

 ## How to get a `RenderBox`?
-There are three simple ways of how you can get the widget's render box to pass it to the `showCupertinoCalendarPicker` function.
+There are 3 simple ways of how you can get the widget's render box to pass it to the `showCupertinoCalendarPicker` function.

 You can choose **any** of these.